-Marriage Day 26 – Crucible of Suffering: When Things Do Not Change
+Marriage Day 26: Crucible of Suffering: When Things Do Not Change

-Marriage Day 26 – Crucible of Suffering When Things Do Not Change
+Marriage Day 26: Crucible of Suffering: When Things Do Not Change

 Photo: ©Josh Willink from Pexels via Canva.com

 But we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-For the foolishness of God is wiser than men, and the weakness of God is stronger than men (1 Corinthians 1:23-25).
+For the foolishness of God is wiser than men, and the weakness of God is stronger than men.
+(1 Corinthians 1:23-25).

 Warning: This devotion is not for a spouse in an abusive marriage.
 If your marriage is abusive, find help immediately to stop the abuse.

-Ask the “Good” Question
+Ask the Good Question

-The Crucible of Suffering
+Crucible of Suffering

 While in the crucible of suffering, remember to make copious mental notes of what He is doing in you.
-Remember the pain.
+Do not forget the pain.
 Embrace the suffering.
 By embracing the agony, you are embracing the God who is working the agony into your life.
-Though Christ wanted His Father to take away the cup, ultimately, He embraced the Father’s work in His life when He said, ”Not my will, but Your will be done” (Luke 22:42).
+Though Christ wanted His Father to take away the cup, He ultimately embraced the Father’s work in His life when He said, “Not my will, but Your will be done” (See Luke 22:42).
 Jesus submitted to His Father, even though it meant He would die.
 He believed in the good purposes of the Father (Hebrews 12:2).
 When you stop resisting your Father’s work in your life and start believing in Him, there is hope for change in you.

-Accepting the crucible of suffering does not mean your adversity will pass.
-It only means you will trust the steady hand of God, who is working for your good, regardless of the consequences.
+However, to accept the crucible of suffering does not mean your adversity will pass.
+It only means you are going to trust the steady hand of God, who is working for your good, regardless of the consequences.
 Believing in God does not mean things will turn out the way you had hoped.
-Christ embraced the will of the Father, which led to His crucifixion.
-Joseph embraced God’s will, and his life involved one disappointment after another.
-Job said, “Though he slay me, I will hope in him.”
-(See Job 13:15).
-Paul believed in God and was beheaded.
-Peter followed his Savior to his crucifixion.

 Time to Reflect

-• What are you learning about yourself through your marital challenges?
+1. What are you learning about yourself through your marital challenges?

 Practical Suggestion